 When reading a book, notice how the author describes scenarios, introduces characters, and connects ideas.
 While these are things you can pick up while reading, it’s also best to study the craft to know how to apply them to your writing.

-You can take creative writing classes online or at your local college to learn the basics of storytelling.
+You can take creative writing classes online or at your local college to learn the basics of storytelling and story structure.